umccr/10x/insertions/DiploidViruses.md

 minimap2 -ax sr GRCh37_HPV18/GRCh37_HPV18.fa to_HPV18.mapped_or_mate.R1.fq to_HPV18.mapped_or_mate.R2.fq | bamsort inputformat=sam index=1 indexfilename=to_GRCh37_HPV18_mm2.bam.bai O=to_GRCh37_HPV18_mm2.bam
 ```

-HPV18 region of the spiked reference in IGV, sorted by the chromosome of mate.
-Read direction is annotated with arrows:
+HPV18 region of the spiked reference in IGV, groupped by the chromosome of mate (based on [the color scheme](https://software.broadinstitute.org/software/igv/interpreting_insert_size) - the small green group is from chromosome 3, large purple group is from chromosome 8, and all gray read pairs are entirely mapped to HPV18).
+Read direction is annotated with arrows.

 ![igv](assemble/diploid/img/igv_spike_HPV18.png)

-There is no very large support for integration, however a bit of evidence from purple (chr8) and green (chr3): reads cluster in viral genome and their mates cluster in human. (for colors, see https://software.broadinstitute.org/software/igv/interpreting_insert_size)
+There is a quite evident support for human genome integration to chromosome 8 (with purple reads), and a smaller support for the chromosome 3 integration with the green reads.
+All those colored read piles are consitently one direction and their mates simmetrically cluster in GRCh37.

 The leftmost purple reads mates are mapping mapping to 8:128,303,800-128,304,900